alex-bagnoud/anammox-soil-tree/README.md

 - Bubbles plot for the proportions of OTUs within studies;
 - Barplot for the OTUs proportion of across soil types.

-Finally, the tree was edited with Inkscape (https://inkscape.org).
-The tree is diplayed below:
+The tree was edited with Inkscape (https://inkscape.org).
+Here is the final result:
 ![](6-ep_soils_otus/3-itol/4-amx_otu_tree.svg)